prasoonparashar49/IMDB_Assignment/README.md

 ## Important Points
 1.In Movie Creation page and Edit page, Ensure that you are selecting actors.
 I have not covered the case where user is not selecting any actor.
 It may lead to exception

 2.Make sure that you are not uploading large image.
-There are some images in the Image folder that you can use to test. copy few images to some location and delete the remaining images.
+There are some images in the __Image__ folder that you can use to test. copy few images to some location and delete the remaining images except __cat.jpeg__ in __Image__ folder.
+It is used during Database initialization

 3.I am using DateTime as the data type for the Date input type.
 A valid literal for date is _1/1/0001 12:00:00 AM_

+4.